ETAS Journal Special Supplement Guidelines

 14.1.1 Specific requirements on content

-• Articles must be written as MS Word document and sent as email attachment, including the author’s short biographical information and mailing address.
+• Articles must be written as MS Word document and sent as email attachment, including the author’s short biography, recent photo, and mailing address.

 • Articles must not include ‘commercial’ text selling, promoting, or endorsing products or services.